ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 isql, killCheckServer, server, apre
 ```

-For more detailed information on iloader, isql and apre, please refer to the *iLoader User's Manual, iSQL User's Manual*, and *Precompiler User's Manual*.
+For more detailed information on iloader, isql, and apre, please refer to the *iLoader User's Manual, iSQL User's Manual*, and *Precompiler User's Manual*.

 For more detailed information about other utilities, please refer to the *Utilities Manual*.